93 Small Business CyberSecurity Guide

 5. Layer 7 DDoS Blocking: Unfortunately, most automated WAFs cannot detect fake traffic surges that crash server.
 You should either get one or invest separately in a DDoS blocking mechanism.
 Make sure that it’s not automated and offers security expert support.

-7. Fix Issues: Businesses take 193 on an average to fix serious web app issues.
+7. Fix Issues: Businesses take 193 on average to fix serious web app issues.
 That’s over four months and enough for hackers.
 Finding and fixing problems is the best approach, a highly difficult one though.

 8. Bounty Programs: Companies with deep pockets also like to host bounty where they invite hackers to test the website and pay outrageous amounts for found issues.